 The decision to keep students at school will be based upon whether or not streets in the area are open.
 If this occurs, radio stations will be notified.
 In the event that a natural disaster takes place during the time that students are being transported, students will be kept on the bus and the driver will ask for assistance through radio contact with the school and district personnel.
-Any child who is home waiting for the bus will not be picked up (if roads are impassable) and remains the responsibility of the parent or guardian.
-In the event a natural disaster occurs in the afternoon, the driver will make every attempt to continue delivering the students to their homes.
+Any child who is home waiting for the bus will not be picked up (if roads are impassable) and they will remain the responsibility of the parent or guardian.
+In the event a natural disaster occurs in the afternoon, the driver will make every attempt to continue delivering students to their homes.
 Should road conditions prevent the driver from delivering students to home or to school in the morning, the students will be delivered to the nearest school site and that school will communicate with the home school to inform them of the students' whereabouts.

-In the case of an environmental hazard (biological, chemical, or nuclear/radiological contamination) near the school area, Shelter-in-Place procedures will be implemented to provide in place protection.
-All students and staff will clear the fields and report to inside areas that offer the greatest protection for the hazard of concern.
+In the case of an environmental hazard (biological, chemical, or nuclear/radiological contamination) near the school, shelter-in-place procedures will be implemented to provide in-place protection.
+All students and staff will clear outdoor areas and report to inside areas that offer the greatest protection for the hazard of concern.
 If needed, doors, windows, and air handling systems will be sealed to prevent student and staff exposure.
-"Shelter-in-Place" signs will be placed in classroom windows or hung outside classroom doors during a drill or emergency.
-Students arriving at school during a Shelter-in-Place drill or event should report to the school office or to a previously designated area at the school because the shelter will be inaccessible.
+"Shelter-in-Place" signs will be placed in classroom windows or hung outside classroom doors during an emergency.

+Students arriving at school during a shelter-in-place emergency should report to the school office or to a previously designated area at the school because the shelter will be inaccessible.
 When the dangerous incident has subsided, an all-clear signal will be given.
-Sheltering may be long term (12-24 hours) or longer, if deemed necessary.
+Sheltering may be long-term (12-24 hours) or longer, if deemed necessary.